 A tax refund holiday loan is a type of loan that can be used for holiday financing, and is typically offered by a tax preparation service.
 Taxpayers who expect to get a tax refund can get a portion of the cash upfront using a tax refund holiday loan.

 Tax preparation service Jackson Hewitt offers a tax refund holiday loan starting in December.
-Its tax refund loan has no fees and 0% interest as long as you file your taxes with Jackson Hewitt from January 2 through February 19.
+Its tax refund loan has an APR around 36% and is available from December 16 through January 12.

 How to apply for holiday financing